thumbnail

 Teams

 Teams are an important way for servers to control pvp for players that want it on their servers.
+Here are some of the different team commands you can run:

-You can create a team with /scoreboard teams add [team name].
+• Create a team with /scoreboard teams add [team name].

-You can add players to the team with /scoreboard teams join [team name] [player].
+• Add players to the team with /scoreboard teams join [team name] [player].

-And you can disable friendly fire with /scoreboard teams option [team name] friendlyfire false.
+• Disable friendly fire with /scoreboard teams option [team name] friendlyfire false.
 If you want to re-enable friendly fire again, replace false with true here.

-While this is no perfect solution to controlling pvp on your Minecraft server, it’s what Vanilla affords us.
-Thankfully plugins can help a lot here.
+While this is no perfect solution to controlling PvP on your Minecraft server, it’s what Vanilla affords us.
+Thankfully, plugins can help a lot here.

 Spawn Protection

+Spawn protection sets a radius to stop building and mining around a spawn point.
+To change this, go to the server.properties file where you will find spawn-protection=0.
 If you’re playing a custom map, or don’t want players to do that for one reason or another, then consider enabling this option and customizing the radius to your preferences.

-Remember that this option doesn’t protect the spawn area from mobs, like creeper explosions for example.
+Remember that this option doesn’t protect the spawn area from mobs like creeper explosions, for example.
 We’ll address how to prevent this as well further down.

 Game Rules

-_/gamerule [rule] [value]_.
+Game rules change and customize how your Minecraft world behaves, and you can change your game’s rules by using _/gamerule [rule] [value]_.
 We’ll be talking about every rule that can help you protect your server in this section, so buckle up!

 doFireTick

-You know when you light up one wood to do a cool camping fire, and then suddenly or your village is on fire?
-Yeah… me too.
-This game rule disables that.
+You know when you light up one wood to create a cool campfire, and then suddenly your village is on fire?
+The game rule _/gamerule doFireTick [true/false]_ disables that.

+You can use this when you want to do create an extremely cool campfire, or, for something more useful, you can disable the rule if you mistakenly give a flint and steel to your players.
 Lifehack: if you want to go all Daenerys Targaryen on your players but you don’t want them to get hurt, you can disable the game rule fireDamage instead, it also takes either true or false values

 mobGriefing